python/cpython/Doc/library/shutil.rst

    By default :mod:`shutil` provides these formats:

-   - *zip*: ZIP file (unpacking compressed files works only if corresponding module is available).
+   - *zip*: ZIP file (unpacking compressed files works only if the corresponding module is available).
    - *tar*: uncompressed tar file.
    - *gztar*: gzip'ed tar-file (if the :mod:`zlib` module is available).